 The small sections of an egg carton make the perfect spot to start a mini herb garden!
 Choose whichever seeds you would like to grow and plant a few in their own individual crate.

-When the seed starts to sprout, you don’t even have to remove the plant from the crate because you can cut the carton and plant directly into the ground or a pot.
+When the seed starts to sprout, you don’t even have to remove the plant from the crate.
+If it’s made of paper, you can cut the carton and plant directly into the ground or a pot.
 You could also use this to propagate small pieces of a plant to make a new plant.
 Your family will be so impressed when you took the sad dried cacti clippings and started a new baby plant with it!

 Aluminum Cans

 I cook with many beans and canned tomatoes.
-They are such versatile and affordable ingredients, but I am left with a lot of cans to recycle.
-Like our previously mentioned egg cartons, cans also make for a great plant receptacle.
+They are such versatile and affordable ingredients, but I am left with a lot of metal cans to recycle.
+Like our previously mentioned egg cartons, cans also make for a great plant pot.

 Transfer your sprouted herbs from the egg cartons to a can and have a small herb garden right in your kitchen.
-In addition to plant cans, you could also keep a can near the stove while you cook and use it to store old grease instead of pouring it down the drain.
+In addition to plant uses, keep a can near the stove while you cook and use it to store old grease instead of pouring it down the drain.
+A lot of cooks use an old glass jar, too, for things like bacon fat.
+You can store it in the fridge where it will solidify and then reuse it if desired.

 Plastic Bags

-The least recyclable item on our list.
+Plastic bags are he least recyclable item on our list.
+Some grocery stores will take them and have big receptacles next to trash and recycling by their entrances.
+And many stores (and some states) have banned the use of them altogether.
+But plastic bags don’t seem like they’ll ever go away completely.
 It pains me to throw away plastic bags the most, so try to get another use out of it if you can.
 Think bread bags, produce bags, snack bags, and more!

 My favorite way is to save veggie scraps or meat pieces and put in the freezer for a future delicious homemade stock.
 Keep a few bags in your car to collect any garbage that ends up there.
 If you have a pet, these will come in super handy when you have to clean up after them, and you won’t have to buy other pet baggies as much!
 Double win.